edisonabdiel/RomeoCards/README.md

 - Modern UI
 - Extremely easy to use and intuitive
-- Display a list of users and their details in a dynamicaly generated card
+- Displays a list of users and their details in a dynamicaly generated card
 - Search for users by name and update the list in real time
 - Teastable & Scalable
 - Resposinve to different screen sizes